-Students studying for the MSc will receive formal written feedback via email on their Sociological Analysis Term Essay which is submitted on Monday of 1st Week in Hilary Term.
+Students studying for the MSc will receive formal written feedback via email on their Sociological Analysis Term Essay which is submitted on Monday of 1st Week in Hilary Term of the second year.

 Students will receive formal written feedback on their theses submitted in the final term of their course, via email in due course after the final Exam Board convening.